open-telemetry/opentelemetry-specification/specification/package-layout.md

 ### `/distributedcontext`

-This directory describes the DistributedContext API that can be used to manage metrics-related labeling.
+This directory describes the DistributedContext API that can be used to manage context propagation and metrics-related labeling.

 This API consists of a few main classes: